 - Routinely engage your contacts through your CRM

-- Promote new content, ideas and offers, and
+- Promote new content, ideas, and offers

-- Act as a process reminder for follow-up actions.
+- Act as a process reminder for follow-up actions

-Email within your Client Relationship Management (CRM) Tool
+Email Within Your Client Relationship Management (CRM) Tool

 Instead, this is where you should spend the majority of your time planning and actively managing users and email campaigns.
-Carefully vet each contact you have to put them into automated emails, workflow lists and campaigns that will be valuable to them.
+Carefully vet each contact you have to put them into automated emails, workflow lists, and campaigns that will be valuable to them.

 Additionally, this is where Marketing and Sales teams need to align.
-When a Sales team member updates a contact’s status, what does that mean for Marketing’s efforts?
+When a Sales team member updates a contact’s status, what does that mean for Marketing efforts?
 Should a change in lead status trigger an automated Marketing response of some sort, or will Sales manage that 1-1?
 In a well-aligned organization, these types of processes are clearly defined so that the two teams can work together and achieve optimal results as a whole.

 Email as a Promotional Tool